micmor-m/rn-spaceX/README.md

 # SpaceX App

-SpaceX App an application built with Expo, React and React-Native that displays a table of accordions which is scrollable displaying the data of each SpaxeX rockets' launch.
+SpaceX App is an application built with Expo, React and React-Native that displays a table of accordions which is scrollable displaying the data of each SpaxeX rockets' launch.

 ## Dependencies